spyder-ide/spyder-docs/doc/pylint.rst

 =======================

 You can select the desired file to analyze directly in the :doc:`editor` by clicking anywhere within it.
-To run it, click the :guilabel:`Analyze` button in the pane, press the configurable code analysis shortcut (:kbd:`F8` by default) or select :menuselection:`Sour&ce --> Run code analysis` from the menubar.
+To run it, click the :guilabel:`Analyze` button in the pane, press the configurable code analysis shortcut (:kbd:`F8` by default) or select :menuselection:`Source --> Run code analysis` from the menu bar.
 All standard checks are run by default.
 To go directly to line in the :doc:`editor` highlighted by a failed check, just click its name.

 .. image:: images/pylint/code-analysis-editor.gif
    :alt: Spyder Pylint pane, showing running analysis and clicking failed check

 |

 You can manually enter the Python module or package path you'd like it to check in the path entry textbox in the :guilabel:`Code Analysis` pane.
 The analyzer works with both ``.py`` (or ``.pyw``) Python scripts and whole Python packages (directories containing an :file:`__init__.py` file).